Kindergarten (Age: 5 years by Sept. 1st)

 Reading & Language Arts

-The kindergarten program uses Scott Foresman’s Reading Street and Voyages in English to build a strong basis of beginning reading and writing skills including letter recognition and sounds, rhyming, syllable counting, decoding skills, building a sight word vocabulary, reading comprehension skills, reading fluency, grammar, conventions of writing, and a love of literature.
-Students participate in whole group instruction, guided reading groups, literacy centers, journal writing, and writer’s workshop experiences.
+The kindergarten program uses Into Reading and Fundations in English to build a strong basis of beginning reading and writing skills including letter recognition and sounds, rhyming, syllable counting, decoding skills, building a sight word vocabulary, reading comprehension skills, reading fluency, grammar, conventions of writing, and a love of literature.
+Into Reading and Fundations curricula is continued through Grade 5.
+Students participate in whole group instruction, guided reading groups, literacy centers and journal writing.

 Math